Thursday, July 4, 2024

 following Tropical Storm Alberto.

 Engineer units of the Georgia National Guard were pressed into service surveying damage and repairing roads.
 Soldiers of the Columbus-based 560th Engineer Battalion worked around the clock to construct a berm around an ammonia tank in Bainbridge.
-Had flood water breached the berm the entire town would have had to evacuate.[vi]
+Had flood waters breached the berm the entire town would have had to evacuate.[vi]

 By July 18, command and control of response operations shifted from the 48th Infantry Brigade to the 265th Engineer Group.
 Throughout their portion of the response, the Soldiers of the 48th Brigade operated more than 500 vehicles filled nearly 55,000 sandbags and transported more than 400,000 of drinking water.